-The Company's principal financial liabilities comprise borrowings, and other payables.
+The Company's principal financial liabilities comprise loans and borrowings, other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to support its operations.
-The Company's financial assets include Security deposits and cash & cash equivalents.
+The Company's financial assets include loans, trade and other receivables, and cash & cash equivalents that derive directly from its operations.